briantotheyanyan/Web-Explorer/README.md

 4/21: Collision is working, still need to fully implement it.
 But the base of it works.
 However, the movement of the character is very clunky.
 Must find a way to make the motion more fluid.

 4/27: Fixed the motion, have the stuff on screen almost working, just have to put the parts together.
 Almost have it working.

+4/30: Got a VERY CLEAN and nice looking platforms for pages, and canvas that overlaps the page so it looks nice.
+Also began perfecting motion, still some kinks, but still very workable.